Blog

 Where one InterMIND meeting actually runs

-A vendor-by-vendor map of which external services touch your meeting, where they execute, and what data passes through each.
-Including the one path that still leaves the EU at the vendor level — and what we're doing about it.
+A vendor-by-vendor map of which external services touch your meeting, where they execute, and what data passes through each — including the post-meeting AI steps, all of which now run on EU processors.

 The Mind.com Team